mesqueeb/quasar-app-extension-swipe-to-close/README.md

 # Quasar extension: Swipe to close

-A Quasar Framework app extension that allows you to close dialogs by swiping.
+A Quasar extension that allows you to close dialogs by swiping.

 ### Installation